stephtr/aspnet-https-dev-proxy/README.md

 You can install `aspnet-https-dev-proxy` from the NPM registry using the following command: `npm install -D aspnet-https-dev-proxy`

+If you haven't done already, you should trust the dev certificate by also executing `dotnet dev-certs https --trust`.

 ## Usage

 You can start the aspnet-https-dev-proxy with the following command: